CaiqueRibeiro/CaiqueRibeiro/README.md

 ### Hello, I'm Caique. 👋

-I'm a software engineer since 2016.
+I'm a software engineer since 2017.
 I've been working with fullstack engineering, system design and software architecture since then.

-- 🚀 I’m a Backend developer (but I know some magic in front too)
+- 🚀 I’m a Backend/Blockchain developer (but I know some magic in front too)
-- 💻 NodeJS, GoLang, ReactJS, Solidity
+- 💻 GoLang, Solidity, Typescript (NodeJS, ReactJS)
 - ✨ Degree in System Analysis and Development / Design | MBA in Solutions Architecture | MBA in Advanced Golang

 <h2>Technologies and tools:</h2>